Cathedral Effect

 It feels a bit odd calling my trip to Ravenna a pilgrimage, an antiquated word that implies superstition or the Middle Ages.
 I’m a Christian, but I’m also living in the 21st century.

 Planning for this Ravenna trip (excursion? outing? jaunt?) began on the second to last night of our Italy trip.
-It was such a last minute change to our itinerary and a change made with such conviction (along with some lack of consideration to Alyssa) that the trip didn’t really make much sense.
+It was such a last minute change to our itinerary and a change made with such conviction (along with some lack of consideration to my girlfriend) that the trip didn’t really make much sense.

 It was only when viewing the trip on Google Maps and counting out the five train station transfers that would need to happen throughout the day that I reluctantly admitted to myself that the trip made absolutely no sense unless in the context of a pilgrimage.